Wrap up warm at Charlecote this winter

 There’s plenty of space just to run round and play games.
-Pop into the Servants' Hall shop to buy bug-hunting kits and books, and we stock other outdoor activities such as simple box kites that you can play with straight away.
+Pop into the Servants' Hall shop to buy bug-hunting kits and books, and we stock other outdoor activities that you can play with straight away.

-The grassy parkland paths are flat enough for chunky-wheeled buggies.
+The grassy parkland paths are flat enough for chunky-wheeled buggies if it's not too muddy.
 Wellies are always recommended.

 Our ancient trees are fragile and unsuitable for climbing, but you'll find large felled trees around the parkland to play on - better than any climbing frame!